1978 European Judo Championships

-The 1978 European Judo Championships were the 28th edition of the European Judo Championships, and were held in Helsinki, Finland on 6 May 1978.
+The 1978 European Judo Championships were the 28th edition of the European Judo Championships, and were held in Helsinki, Finland from 5 to 7 May 1978.
 The victors were East Germany.
 The 1978 European Team Championships took place in Paris on 21 and 22 October 1978.
 The team event also being organized separately from this year edition onwards.
 The European Women's Championships were held in Cologne, West Germany, in November of the same year.